A couple of decades ago, your parents would have been thrilled if you were to become a doctor, a lawyer, or an engineer.

 Another skill that would be good to have is problem-solving: this means you are able to identify the source of a problem and work on coming up with a viable solution.
 Think of it as solving puzzles, but with a lot of complex calculations and natural laws involved.

-Critical thinking should be another of your fortes, as should working with people.
+Critical thinking should be another of your fortes, as should working with other people.

 If all of the above sounds appealing to you, let’s explore how to get an engineering education.